apache/beam/website/src/documentation/runners/flink.md

 <span class="language-py">
 The JobService is the central instance where you submit your Beam pipeline to.
-The JobService will create a Flink job for the pipeline and execute the job job.
+The JobService will create a Flink job for the pipeline and execute the job.
 To execute the job on a Flink cluster, the Beam JobService needs to be provided with the Flink JobManager address.
 </span>